fabriciojm/hadt/hadt/api/README.md

 ---
-title: Basic Docker SDK Space
+title: hadt API
 emoji: 🐳
 colorFrom: purple
 colorTo: gray
 sdk: docker
-app_port: 7860
+app_port: 8000
 ---

+# HADT API

+This is the API for the hadt project.